JackDuluoz/jungle-rails/README.md

 - PostgreSQL 9.x
 - Stripe

+## Testing

+To run cypress tests in the test database, run the test server using:

-RAILS_ENV=test rails s => test server
+RAILS_ENV=test rails s

+Then use:

-bin/rails cypress:run => run cypress tests
+bin/rails cypress:run

+To run rspec tests you can use the devlopment server:

-bin/rails s -b 0.0.0.0 => development server
+bin/rails s -b 0.0.0.0

+And run:

-bundle exec rspec --format documentation => run other tests
+bundle exec rspec --format documentation